 As we grow older, we must face the fact that we may require Medicaid to help pay for long-term care.
 Expenses related to long-term care services can range from nursing home costs to in-home assisted living services, all of which are quite expensive.

 You’ve lived a long life and paid your dues, so you have earned these benefits.
 However, it’s not always easy to ‘qualify’ to get what you need.
 Obtaining Assisted Living Medicaid benefits can be very complicated and usually require an elder law attorney to maximum assistance.

 When it comes to qualifying for Medicaid, people often get incorrect advice, which may have unintended repercussions when followed.
 For example, some people think you should not have any assets in your name when applying for Medicaid.
 However, the truth is that if you give everything away, you may end up delaying when you qualify.
 Moreover, the government may still attribute those assets given away to you when calculating your benefits.

-We specialize in the entire process of Medicaid Planning to ensure you obtain the assistance you need in a timely and efficient manner.
+We specialize in the entire process of Medicaid Planning in Maryland to ensure you obtain the assistance you need in a timely and efficient manner.

 There are two kinds of Medicaid Planning that you are likely to face, and we can help you with both of them — Crisis Planning and Proactive Planning.
 Also, we provide legal services to help you with your Medicaid Application.